shakyShane/serde-zod/readme.md

 This library was created whilst building a [Tauri](https://github.com/tauri-apps/tauri) App where the architecture encourages heavy use of JSON serializable messaging.

-Having the those message structures described in Rust structs/enums was fantastic, but losing the type information on the frontend was a shame - so I built this attribute macro to solve that problem 💪😎
+Having those message structures described in Rust structs/enums was fantastic, but losing the type information on the frontend was a shame - so I built this attribute macro to solve that problem 💪😎

 ## Features